giprocida/secret-fetch-from-Debezium/README.md

   --resource=pods,secrets \
   --namespace=kafka \
   --dry-run=client -o yaml > my-role.yaml
 ```

-Or just use the provided `my-role.yaml` file
+Or just use the provided `my-role.yaml` file. <br />
 The Role defined in the `my-role.yaml` file grants permissions to perform get and list operations on the pods and secrets resources within the `debezium-example` namespace.
 This means any ServiceAccount, User, or Group that this Role is bound to can view and list the pods and secrets in that namespace.
-Apply the role:
+Apply the Role:
 ```
 kubectl apply -f my-role.yaml
 ```

 ## Create a Rolebinding resource ##

 Use an imperative command:

 ```